Making the most of Google’s Free $10,000p/m for Charities

 Has your account been suspended?

-If you’ve received a notification that your account is going to be suspended because of a low CTR or if you would like to speak to one of our consultants about how you could improve your campaign, feel free to get a free consult or get in touch.
+If you’ve received a notification that your account is going to be suspended because of a low CTR or if you would like to speak to one of our consultants about how you could improve your campaign, feel free to get in touch.